-Originally from Edmond, Oklahoma, Jay is a New York based composer and multi-instrumentalist.
-A graduate of the Yale School of Music, Jay has won two Charles Ives awards from the Academy of Arts and Letters as well as an ASCAP/SCI Student Composer Award.
-He's been commissioned by Carnegie Hall's Ensemble ACJW and composed for films including James Schamus' That Film about Money as part of the Morgan Spurlock produced We the Economy.
-His TV credits include Lie to Me (FOX), VH1's Crazy Sexy Cool: The TLC Story, The Nine Lives of Chloe King (ABC Family) and orchestrations for Doctor Who (BBC) and his films have been featured at Tribeca, Montreal, London and Rotterdam Film Festivals.
-Multiple arrangements for Rufus Wainwright, Mark Ronson and Calexico have been performed by The San Francisco Symphony, New York City Opera, The Royal Ballet and the Louisville Symphony Orchestra, among others.
+Originally from Edmond, Oklahoma, Jay Wadley is a New York based composer and multi-instrumentalist.
+A graduate of the Yale School of Music (MM, AD), Jay has won two Charles Ives awards from the Academy of Arts and Letters as well as an ASCAP/SCI Student Composer Award.
+He's been commissioned by Carnegie Hall's Ensemble ACJW and composed for films including James Schamus' Indignation.
+Indignation premiered at the 2016 Sundance Film Festival where it was purchased by Lionsgate.
+Jay's TV credits include Lie to Me (FOX), VH1's Crazy Sexy Cool: The TLC Story, The Nine Lives of Chloe King (ABC Family) and orchestrations for Doctor Who (BBC).
+His films have been featured at Sundance, Berlin, BFI London, Rotterdam, Tribeca and Montreal film festivals.
+His arrangements and orchestrations for Rufus Wainwright, Mark Ronson and Calexico have been performed by The San Francisco Symphony, New York City Opera, The Royal Ballet and the Louisville Symphony Orchestra, among others.

-Jay received the 2011 Charles Ives Fellowship award and the 2007 Charles Ives Schollarship from the American Academy of Arts and Letters.
-He Studied Music Composition at the Yale School of Music and at Oklahoma City University with Pulitzer Prize Winner Aaron Jay kernis, Martin Bresnick, Edward Knight and Ezra Laderman.
-His orchestrations and arrangements for artists such as Rufus Wainwright, Mark Ronson and Calexico have been performed by the San Francisco Symphony, New York City Opera, The Royal Ballet and the Louisvill Symphony.
+Jay is a winner of both Charles Ives Fellowship award and Charles Ives Scholarship from the American Academy of Arts and Letters.
+He Studied Music Composition at the Yale School of Music and at Oklahoma City University with Pulitzer Prize Winner Aaron Jay Kernis, Martin Bresnick, Edward Knight and Ezra Laderman.
+His orchestrations and arrangements for artists such as Rufus Wainwright, Mark Ronson and Calexico have been performed by the San Francisco Symphony, New York City Opera, The Royal Ballet and the Louisville Symphony.
 He's been commissioned by Carnegie Hall's ACJW, The Nouveau Classical Project and the Yale and Williams College Bands.